IlmunKoo/KSW-Purdue/BaconBeacon/README.md

        the evacuation route based on real-time data.
        Our team concentrates on real-time route modification to make sure that victims can stay away from hazards Our project also detects the location of the fire, so people may know the location of the fire and stay away.
+       Also, people in same area will be guided in different route to avoid congestion.

     3. Augmented Reality
        => Since we developed an optimized route algorithm to calculate the best route, if we cannot advise victims